HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 - **Data Privacy & Model Memory**

 ### Critical Reflection
-AI writing tools must be paired with human judgment and accountability.
-Ongoing ethical education is essential to build systems that **empower, not mislead**.
+This discussion pushed me to consider the academic, legal, and ethical dimensions of AI writing tools.
+While they can aid learning and streamline content creation, they must be used with human judgment and accountability.
+I now see the importance of ongoing education on ethical AI use—essential for building systems that empower, not mislead.

 ---